tclose/mbi-flask/README.rst

 * 443 (https)

-You will next need to create a '.env' file in the repostiory root with the following variables (saved as NAME=VALUE pairs on separate lines)
+You will next need to create a '.env' file in the repostiory root with the following variables (saved as NAME=VALUE pairs on separate lines, see 'env-example' for a template)

 * FLASK_SECRET_KEY (long arbitrary string of chars used to secure the app)
 * WTF_CSRF_SECRET_KEY (long arbitrary string of chars used to secure forms)